sameh-g/TreeMultiSelect-List/doc/README.md

 ### apply()

-This will update the two-way binding objects with the result from user selections in the plugin, initially call map geography data then replace all updated objects that have been filled from the treemultiselect result after onchange fire.
+This will update the two-way binding objects with the result from user selections in the plugin, initially it will call map geography data then replace all updated objects that have been filled in onchange event and keep them in previous objects in case of cancel to refresh the plugin with them after another selection.

 ```shell
     apply()